Pain perdu – irresistable French Toast…

 Move the French Toast to the hot baking sheet in the oven to keep warm while you fry the rest (it stops them from getting soggy) – wiping the pan with kitchen paper and adding more butter for each batch.

-Serve warm, sprinkled with icing sugar, drizzled with maple syrup or topped with fresh berries or chopped hazelnuts…
+Serve warm, sprinkled with icing sugar or drizzled with maple syrup and topped with fresh berries or chopped hazelnuts…

 Now how can you possibly resist that?